 Do you know someone who is mentally ill, following their prescribed medication regimen, and yet they remain mean and selfish?

 Medication treats a person’s mental illness symptoms, but it does not change their character or temperament.
-A person does not begin a new drug regimen, take few pills, and wake up a week later a whole different person.
+A person does not begin a new drug regimen, take a few pills, and wake up a week later a whole different person.

 If the person was unkind and self-absorbed before they began treatment, that won’t change unless they are intentional about addressing those poor character traits.